Trial by Fire (Grimm): Plot

-Opening quote: "And glory like the phoenix midst her fires, Exhales her odours, blazes, and expires."

 Two young employees stay late at Harrison's Outfitters, when Damien Barso (Gideon Emery) uses a key to enter the building.
 He generates fire from his body and sets fire to the building.
 The two employees are trapped in the office and when they discover the fire, it is too late to escape.

 Nick, Hank and Wu are called in to investigate the deaths of the young folk.
 They meet John Harrison (John Murray), the owner of the store, and his son Andy (Hank Harris), whom John is grooming to take over the business, which has been in the family for three generations.

 Lt.
 Willis (Jessica Caesar), the arson investigator, draws their attention to the weird nature of the fire.
 It seemed to start with the breaker box, but instead of following the ventilation system, seemed to walk through the building, turning corners.
 The only time it behaved like a normal fire was when the young employees broke the window of the office in an attempt to escape, providing oxygen to the flames, which crisped them.

 Suspecting wesen involvement, Nick tasks Wu with looking for similar cases.
 He finds several and learns that they were being investigated by Bauerschwein arson investigator Lt.
 Peter Orson (Daniel Roebuck), whom Nick had put behind bars for murder in Season 1's fifth episode (The Three Bad Wolves).
 Visiting Orson in prison, Nick and Hank learn that Orson had actually seen the arsonist, but did not know his name.
 Orson convinces them to let him out (with tracking ankle bracelet) to help them.

 Adalind (Claire Coffee) is keen to visit Nick and Juliette to get her daughter back, but Prince Viktor (Alexis Denisof) counsels diplomacy.
 To illustrate his point, he introduces Adalind to Sam Damerov (Kenajuan Bentley), with whom Sean Reynard (Sasha Roiz) has entrusted the information that he has on Kelly Burkhardt's (Mary Elizabeth Mastrantonio) whereabouts.
 Damerov reports the information to Viktor.